valnub/Framework7-Plugin-Welcomescreen/README.md

 ## Setup

-1) Copy css and js for Swipe into your project and reference them in your html if you haven't done already.
+1) Copy css and js for Swiper into your project and reference them in your html if you haven't done already (Get the files here http://www.idangero.us/swiper/#.VR_1mlz5JoI).

 2) Copy welcomescreen.css and welcomescreen.js to your project and reference them: